alphagov/govuk_schemas/README.md

 bundle exec rake
 ```

+## Development

+In order to run the tests successfully you also need [publishing-api](https://github.com/alphagov/publishing-api) checked
+out into the same parent directory as govuk_schemas.

+The tests can then be run with `bundle exec rspec`.

 ## License

 The gem is available as open source under the terms of the [MIT License](LICENCE).